kai-pischke/risk/interface.md

 ```hs
 fortify :: Country -> Country -> Int -> GameState -> Maybe GameState
 ```
 Moves troops from one country to another.
 Countries must be neighbours and owned by the current player.
 Must be during the correct phase.
+Troops are sent from the first country to the second one.

 ```hs